aaronyy/soco-outlets/README.md

 # Outlet Placer

+Thank you for taking the time to do our coding challenge.
+Below you'll find instructions and info you need to complete this exercise.

 One of the things we do at Social Construct is to programmatically create building details based on rough sketches of floor plans.
 In the following problem, you'll place outlets in a sample studio apartment according to rules of the 2017 National Electric Code on outlet spacing.

 ## Some Background